AusDTO/gov-au-alpha/_includes/content/starting-a-business/questionnaire/2015-01-01-summary-register-a-business.1.md

-Find out what's involved when setting up a business, learn about choosing the right business name or register and get an Australian Business Number (ABN).
+Find out what's involved when setting up a business, like choosing the right name or registering for an Australian Business Number (ABN).